Five Power Defence Arrangements: 50th anniversary

 On 18 October 2021, FPDA celebrated its 50th anniversary with joint air and naval displays involving the ships and aircraft of the member countries.
 These were observed by Singaporean Defence Minister Ng Eng Hen and the High Commissioners of Australia, Malaysia, New Zealand and the United Kingdom.
 Prior to this, a two-week joint exercise had taken place, known as Exercise Bersama Gold in honour of the FPDA's golden jubilee.
 It was the first FPDA exercise held since the start of the COVID-19 pandemic and involved 2,600 military personnel, air and maritime sea training exercises, and a virtual jungle warfare workshop.
 Participating ships included the Australian amphibious assault ship and New Zealand's replenishment tanker.
 The British destroyer also took part in the exercise but missed the final days due to technical issues.
 Whilst in the region at the time, did not participate in the exercise, likely due to the presence of United States Marine Corps on the aircraft carrier.

 50 years and beyond

 The five member-nations continue to contribute to combined and joint exercises, and training opportunities that focus on high-end conventional warfighting, while also being flexible in responding to the changing security landscape.
 This includes expanding maritime security, counter-terrorism, HADR, and non-combatant evacuation operations.

 Additionally, new and emerging capabilities will become more prevalent over the next decade, such as cybersecurity and unmanned aircraft systems.
-Progress on developing capacity in these areas will continue to be made at a pace comfortable to all member-nations.
+Progress on developing capacity in these areas will continue to be made.